GamesTrap/GamesTrap/README.md

 - 🎮 I'm currently working on a Game Engine [TRAP™][enginewebsite]!
 - ⚡ I'm currently learning about the exotic features of the Vulkan® API (Mesh shading, RayTracing)
-- 🥅 2022 Goals: Bringing TRAP™ back to GitHub
+- 🥅 2022 Goals: Bringing audio and physics to TRAP™
 - 🇯🇵 Fun fact: I'm currently learning Japanese/日本語

 ### Connect with me: